Files

 3. Inspect Joined Datasets

-Run the workspace and inspect the output from the Joined port of the FeatureJoiner.
+Run the workspace and inspect the output from the FeatureJoiner's Joined port.
 Notice how the attributes from the Lot table are now joined to the water meter data.

-The screenshot above has the attributes from the Lot table prefixed with a _ to highlight which table the attributes came from.
+The screenshot above shows the attributes from the Lot table, prefixed with a _, to highlight which table they came from.
 Your data will not have this.

 Note: We could have used the DatabaseJoiner instead, but it is slower at 2 minutes vs. 6.5 seconds with the FeatureJoiner in this scenario.
-You may consider using the DatabaseJoiner for joining smaller tables (i.e. look-ups) or when joining an indexed column.
-In this case, since the column is not indexed, the FeatureJoiner will have better performance.
+You may consider using the DatabaseJoiner to join smaller tables (e.g., lookups) or to join an indexed column.
+In this case, since the column is not indexed, the FeatureJoiner will perform better.
 For more information, see the DatabaseJoiner documentation.

 Exercise 2: FeatureMerger